Caringbah

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Caringbah has 101 active public transport stops offering a mix of train and bus services.
-These stops are served by 40 different routes that collectively facilitate 4,245 weekly passenger trips.
-The area's transport accessibility is rated excellent with residents typically located 125 meters from the nearest stop.
+Caringbah has 100 operational public transport stops offering a mix of train and bus services.
+These stops are served by 40 different routes, collectively facilitating 4,245 weekly passenger trips.
+Transport accessibility is rated highly, with residents typically situated 125 meters from the nearest stop.
+As predominantly residential, most commutes are outward-bound: cars remain the primary mode at 83%, followed by train at 7% and walking at 6%.
+Average vehicle ownership per dwelling is 1.0, below the regional average.
+According to the 2021 Census, a high 37.8% of residents work from home, potentially due to COVID-19 conditions.

-Service frequency averages 606 trips per day across all routes, equating to approximately 42 weekly trips per individual stop.
+Service frequency averages 606 trips daily across all routes, equating to approximately 42 weekly trips per individual stop.

 Frequently Asked Questions - Transport